Dative case: Finnish

 Finnish does not have a separate dative case.
 However, the allative case can fulfill essentially the same role as dative, beyond its primary meaning of directional movement (that is, going somewhere or approaching someone).
 For example: He lahjoittivat kaikki rahansa köyhille (They donated all their money to the poor.)
+It is similar in Estonian.

 Tsez

 In the Northeast Caucasian languages, such as Tsez, the dative also takes the functions of the lative case in marking the direction of an action.
 By some linguists, they are still regarded as two separate cases in those languages, although the suffixes are exactly the same for both cases.
 Other linguists list them separately only for the purpose of separating syntactic cases from locative cases.
 An example with the ditransitive verb "show" (literally: "make see") is given below:

 The dative/lative is also used to indicate possession, as in the example below, because there is no such verb as "to have".

 As in the examples above, the dative/lative case usually occurs in combination with another suffix as poss-lative case; this should not be regarded as a separate case, however, as many of the locative cases in Tsez are constructed analytically; hence, they are, in fact, a combination of two case suffixes.
 See Tsez language#Locative case suffixes for further details.

 Verbs of perception or emotion (like "see", "know", "love", "want") also require the logical subject to stand in the dative/lative case.
-Note that in this example the "pure" dative/lative without its POSS-suffix is used.
+In this example the "pure" dative/lative without its POSS-suffix is used.